-The service manual does recommend to change the spark plugs at 100,000 miles, but you may want to change them sooner.
+The service manual does recommend changing the spark plugs at 100,000 miles, but you may want to change them sooner.
 Personally, I highly suggest you change them a little sooner.
 It is a fairly easy job to do, and even a beginner mechanic can do this task with just a few basic tools and some patience.

 How often you change your spark plugs will vary depending on driving habits, and any modifications you may have done to your vehicle.
-If your engine is absolutely stock with no modifications done to it including exhaust, you can go much longer without changing the spark plugs and follow the schedule of changing them at the 100,000 mile mark on the odometer using the factory spark plugs.
+If your engine is absolutely stock with no modifications done to it including exhaust, you can go much longer without changing the spark plugs and follow the schedule of changing them at the 100,000-mile mark on the odometer using the factory spark plugs.

-WHICH SPARK PLUG COMPANY TO USE:
+WHICH SPARK PLUG COMPANY TO USE

 The next question of course is which spark plug should you use.
 There are many different companies that manufacture spark plugs.
 The factory spark plug is the AC Delco 12571164 Iridium spark plug.